CardSorting/DreamBeeSQL/src/schema/docs/STRATEGY_SUMMARY.md

 - ✅ **Code Standards**: Follows established patterns and best practices

 ### Business Metrics
-- ✅ **Developer Satisfaction**: Improved development experience
+- ✅ **Developer Satisfaction**: Improved development experience with clean code
 - ✅ **System Reliability**: Enhanced error handling and recovery
 - ✅ **Future Readiness**: Extensible architecture for new requirements
 - ✅ **Performance Gains**: Measurable improvements in speed and efficiency

 ## Conclusion

 The schema discovery refactoring represents a significant architectural improvement that positions NOORMME for future growth and success.
-By eliminating technical debt, improving performance, and establishing a solid foundation for extensibility, this refactoring delivers immediate benefits while enabling future enhancements.
+By eliminating technical debt, improving performance, and establishing a clean, extensible foundation, this refactoring delivers immediate benefits while enabling future enhancements.

 The modular, factory/dialect-based architecture provides:
 - **Immediate Value**: Better performance and enhanced features
 - **Long-term Benefits**: Easy extension and maintenance
-- **Risk Mitigation**: Backward compatibility and comprehensive testing
+- **Clean Code**: Modern design patterns and maintainable structure
 - **Future Readiness**: Foundation for new database support and features

 This strategic refactoring transforms the schema discovery system from a monolithic component with technical debt into a modern, maintainable, and extensible architecture that serves as a model for future NOORMME development.